11/27/17 | Ending Hunger in Alexandria

 A groundbreaking report on Hunger in Alexandria has provoked immediate results and motivated long-term planning.
 What was an anecdotal discussion of needs and resources provided by local churches and charities, has coalesced into a movement in the City of Alexandria.

-The November program will highlight some of the big successes and current challenges of hunger activism and will be moderated by one of the authors of that report, former TC Williams Principal, John Porter.
+The November program highlights some of the big successes and current challenges of hunger activism and was moderated by one of the authors of that report, former TC Williams Principal, John Porter.
 While hunger is a huge concern, there is some difference of opinion on how to best evaluate, address and manage current needs and scarce resources.

 Please bring food donations to this program where Agenda:Alexandria will be collecting donations for ALIVE! food pantries.
-Please see ALIVE!’s wishlist here.
+Please see ALIVE!’s wishlist »

 John Porter, President and CEO, ACT for Alexandria